smartdio/ai-chatbot/public/aggrement_en.md

 By proceeding, you confirm that you meet the eligibility criteria, agree to comply with all ethical and legal obligations, and accept the terms of this Agreement.

-☐ I AGREE and wish to proceed with registration
- ☐ I DO NOT AGREE